 You should make sure that you have enough to drink (stay well hydrated) when you are taking Naprosyn.
 This is particularly important for people who have problems with their kidneys.
-While you are taking Naprosyn your doctor will want to see you to check you are on the will want to see you to check you are on the right dose for you and look for any side effects.
+While you are taking Naprosyn your doctor will want to see you to check you are on the right dose for you and look for any side effects. right dose for you and look for any side effects.
 This is particularly important if you are elderly.

-If you take more Naprosyn than you should

-If you take more Naprosyn than you should, talk to a doctor or go to a hospital straight away Take the medicine pack with you.
+If you take more Naprosyn than you should If you take more Naprosyn than you should, talk to a doctor or go to a hospital straight away

+Take the medicine pack with you.

-- If you forget to take Naprosyn If you forget to take a dose, skip the missed dose.
+If you forget to take Naprosyn

+- If you forget to take a dose, skip the missed dose.
 Then take your next dose as normal. - Do not take a double dose to make up for a forgotten dose.